wjzhengsh/blockchain/get_start.md

 Retrieve your service credentials with the following steps:
 1. On the service instance page, click **Service credentials** in the left navigator to show the "Service credentials" screen.
 2. Click **New credential** in the "Service credentials" screen.
-3. In the "Add new credential" screen, Give the credential a name and click **Add**.
-The new credential is added in the table.
+3. In the "Add new credential" screen, give the credential a name and enter **{"type": "service_instance_token"}** in the "Add inline configuration parameter" field.
+Click **Add** and the new credential is added in the table.
 You can click **View credentials** under the "ACTIONS" column to view the credential details.
 This credential contains the API key and secret, which you can use to authorize APIs.
-    If you want to see the connection profile of your network, enter **{"legacy": true}** as inline configuration parameter when you create new credentials.
-The connection profile contains API endpoints for your network resources, which you can use in your APIs and applications.

 ### Retrieving in the Network Monitor
 You can find the network credentials on the "APIs" screen in your Network Monitor.
 For more information about using APIs, see [Trying out APIs with Swagger](apis.html).